 Platforms like Google Ads make it easy to eliminate search terms to make your campaign more effective.
 This would be a great place for brands to list competitors or more generic keywords that are too competitive like “striped sneakers” from our earlier example.

 Research shows that as many as 25% of all PPC ad-generated clicks are not relevant.
 Google Adwords politely calls them “invalid clicks,” but they reference clicks from spam bots, unintended clicks from live people, accidental double clicks, and other impressions designed to drop your click-through rate.
 While there are programs that can weed out bots, they’re not 100% effective.

 To minimise click fraud, you’ll need to look at your traffic sources through your analytics software.
 Keywords with high click-through rates that don’t convert or have subpar conversion rates (less than one percent) should be flagged for review or removal.

 If yours is a business that primarily gets domestic traffic, and you suddenly notice a spike of international traffic along with a bump in ad spend, you can apply filters to prevent your content from appearing in irrelevant regions.

 But you’ll also want to look at your website and ensure that SEO boosters like backlinks aren’t coming from low-quality websites, which can be havens for bots.
 And finally, consider your website’s backend.
 Plugins are nice, but many of them are unstable and serve as gateways for junk traffic.

 The key tenets of PPC marketing and ad creation haven’t changed much since its arrival.
-The best PPC strategies in 2021 will use the tips outlined above to maximize budgets and conversions – follow them to get create your own successful PPC campaign.
+The best PPC strategies will use the tips outlined above to maximise budgets and conversions – follow them to get create your own successful PPC campaign.